israelgreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the type of the file named iamafile creates a symbolic to /bin/ls named _ls_ creates a script that copies all HTML files
+prints the type of the file named iamafile creates a symbolic to /bin/ls named _ls_ creates a script that copies all HTML files creates a script that copies all files beginning with an upper case letter to /tmp/u